 As a consequence, the proportion of total income that comes from broadcasting for Stoke has increased from 69% to 80% since 2013.
-There is nothing wrong with this, but if the club were relegated, then even with parachute payments, there would be a big hole to fill.
+There is nothing wrong with this, but now that the club has been relegated, even with parachute payments, there will be a big hole to fill.

 The decrease in the final position from 9th to 13th in the table cost Stoke about £7.5 million in ‘merit payments’ in terms of broadcasting rights distributions.
 This is because 25% of the amount paid out is based on the final league position.